-EXTRA-CURRICULAR ACTIVITIES
+CO-CURRICULAR ACTIVITIES

-Over the years, extracurricular participation has enabled teachers to gain a greater insight into their students and meet students they may not otherwise teach.
+Over the years, co-curricular participation has enabled teachers to gain a greater insight into their students and meet students they may not otherwise teach.
 It has allowed the children to see each teacher in a different context - unrelated to the classroom.
 The activities available are changed three times a year and sign up for these activities takes place in September, January and April.
-Information about the activities can be found on the website.
+Information about the activities can be found on the website and through our Tuesday Reminders and the Friday Courier...